lisseteventura/Walks-and-wags/README.md

 ### Unsolved Problems and Major Hurdles
 Some of my unsolved problems:
+- User can't like/dislike/match with other dogs.
+- User can't update their own picture for their dog yet.
+- User can't reach out to the owner of the dog.

 Major hurdles included:
 - Flyway errors and connection being refused while developing a microservice.
 - Issues with Maven build.
 - Choosing where state should reside in my React app.
 - 401 Unauthorized error when trying to fetch the list of dogs.
+- Eorros during deployment

 ### User Stories